alephium/www/src/content/blog/draft_ALEPHIUM--THE-FUTURE-OF-PRIVACY-TECH-ON-A-SCALABLE-POW-BLOCKCHAIN-8c503d1419fc/index.md

 description: 'Alephium is a pioneer PoW L1 that scales security and programmability without sacrificing decentralization to expand the possibilities for…'
 ---

-Alephium is a pioneer PoW L1 that scales security and programmability without sacrificing decentralization to expand the possibilities for…

----

 ### **ALEPHIUM: THE FUTURE OF PRIVACY TECH ON A SCALABLE POW BLOCKCHAIN**

 <figure id="e5e0" class="graf graf--figure graf-after--h3">